 Let’s start with what we get out of them – us the consumer.
 In hard times, they provide somewhere to find more affordable things than you would otherwise get to buy new.
 Charity shops are a treasure trove of the unexpected – with brand name clothes, vintage treasures and all kinds of homewares.

 Apparently shoppers complain about the price of things, expecting them for almost free.
 The Trinity Hospice shop has an answer for that – they say ‘We have an obligation to get a reasonable return for the donors generosity’.
 How very true.
+And at the end of the day, everything is going to go for far less in a charity shop than if you’d bought it brand new.

 Reduce, Re-use, Recycle